 The College of Business is AACSB-accredited.
 Other university accreditations can be found online.

 Limited paid and unpaid on- and off-campus internships are available.
 Internships typically require a minimum commitment of 10-20 hours per week for 15 weeks.
 Depending on the duration, academic credit of 3-6 credit hours (6-12 ECTS units) can generally be granted.

 Students interested in an internship are advised to participate in Magellan for the academic year.
 This will enable students to search for an internship and participate in interviews during the first semester and then complete the part-time internship during the second semester.
 Please note that internships cannot be guaranteed, and students are solely responsible for locating their own placement upon arrival.

 Limited opportunities for part-time on-campus employment are available for exchange students.
-Students may work no more than 20 hours per week and are paid $9.45 per hour.
+Students may work no more than 20 hours per week.
+Minimum wage is $12 per hour for campus jobs.
 Food service, facility maintenance, and library positions are sometimes available.
 Students must obtain a Social Security number before beginning part-time work; this can take 4-6 weeks.

 Students with Disabilities

 Accommodations may be made for students with disabilities.

 Missouri State University uses a four point/letter grade evaluation system.
 Transcripts are generally available two weeks after the semester concludes; exchange students must request a copy of their transcript.
 Requests are usually processed in 24-48 hours.
 For additional details on transfer of credits, please refer to the Student Guidebook.